 Natali died in hospital in Milan Wednesday after developing double pneumonia, according to the Italian Federation of General Practitioners.
 The group’s regional secretary, Paola Pedrini, told Euronews that the situation was “a war,” with 110 doctors out of 600 in the province of Bergamo alone infected.

 At least 2,629 Italian health workers have been infected by COVID-19 since the onset of the outbreak in February, according to a report published Wednesday by Italy's Group for Evidence-based Medicine (GIMBE).
-That accounts for 8.3 percent of the total number of infections in Italy, more than twice the rate in China, according to figures published on a medical site from the Journal of the American Medical Association.
+That's 8.3 % of the total number of infections in Italy, more than twice the rate in China, according to figures published on a medical site from the Journal of the American Medical Association.

-“No more talking: adequately protect those who must protect us,” GIMBE’s director Nino Cartabellotta told reporters.
+“No more talking: Adequately protect those who must protect us,” GIMBE Director Nino Cartabellotta told reporters.
 He said the true rate of infection among Italy’s health workers was likely to be even higher, because they were often working with inadequate protective equipment, and were not always tested.

 Experts warn doctors are the profession Italy can least afford to lose as it fights the world’s deadliest coronavirus outbreak, having overtaken China as the country with the highest COVID-19 death toll Thursday.
-It’s already resorted to calling retired physicians back into service to help it combat the disease, and has accepted help from medical teams from China.
+Besides calling retired physicians back into service, Italy has accepted help from medical teams from China.
 On Saturday, further help will arrive in the form of a team of 65 doctors and nurses from Cuba, who have experience treating Ebola patients.

 “Without an influx of urgently needed protective equipment, more healthcare workers will fall ill, reducing the availability of care for patients, generating new clusters of cases, and dangerously weakening the fight against the disease,” said Dr. Claudia Lodesani, who is leading the COVID-19 response in Italy for Doctors Without Borders.